Skip to Content

 Tropical infinity edge pool with ocean views

 Infinity pools give the impression of merging the water into the landscape.
-The water flows over the edge of the pool, making it look boundless.
+The water flows over the edge of the side, making it look limitless.

-This type of plunge pool is usually built on a sloping site since looking down from an elevated place creates the illusion of infinity.
+This type of installation is usually built on a sloping site since looking down from an elevated place creates the illusion of infinity.
 It can be constructed partially or fully above ground and can be made from either fiberglass or concrete.

 Average Dipping Pool Sizes